Hispanic Latin Cultural Celebration

 The practice of nationally observing Hispanic Heritage began in 1968 as “Hispanic Heritage Week” during President Lyndon Johnson’s administration and was expanded in 1988 during President Ronald Reagan’s administration to become a month-long observance.

-Florida State University honored the legacy of the Latinx community at its inaugural Latinx Cultural Celebration on Sept.
+Florida State University honored the legacy of the community at its inaugural Latinx Cultural Celebration on Sept.
 17, 2019 in the Ruby Diamond Concert Hall.

-The terms Hispanic, Latina, Latino, and Latinx are umbrella terms primarily used within the United States to describe communities that represent more than 22 sovereign countries throughout the Americas and the Caribbean that have a shared history of being colonized by the Kingdom of Spain.
+The terms Hispanic, Latina, Latino, and Latine are umbrella terms primarily used within the United States to describe communities that represent more than 22 sovereign countries throughout the Americas and the Caribbean that have a shared history of being colonized by the Kingdom of Spain.
 It is common for individuals grouped into one of these umbrella terms to self-identify with terms linking one to ancestral lands such as Puerto Rico, Dominican Republic, Colombia, Mexico, or Cuba.

 Significance